pbloem/peterbloem.nl/blog/pca-2.md

 In <a href="/blog/pca">part 1</a> of this series, we took what I think is the most intuitive route to defining PCA: framing the method in terms of reconstruction error.
 The solution method we used wasn't very efficient or stable, and some parts of the "why" question were left unresolved, but we answered the "how" question well enough to show the method in action and hopefully convince you that it's worth digging a little deeper.

 We'll start by tying up one of the loose ends from the last part.
-We defined PCA in terms of reconstruction error, but most other explanations instead  define it in terms of variance maximization.
+We defined PCA in terms of reconstruction error, but most other explanations instead  define it in terms of **variance maximization**.

 I started with the reconstruction error, since it requires fewer assumptions, and the required assumptions feel more intuitive.
-However, to explain the details fo what happens under the hood, the variance perspective is more helpful, so we'll start by adding that to our toolbelt.
+However, to explain the details of what happens under the hood, the variance perspective is more helpful, so we'll start by adding that to our toolbelt.

 ## Minimal reconstruction error is maximal variance